vezzolter/DSA/Algorithms/Searching/BinarySearch/BinarySearch.md

 ---
 **Binary Search** repeatedly divides the search interval of an ordered collection until a match is found or the interval is empty, pretty much like the intuitive process of looking for a particular page in some type of dictionary without any prior knowledge of its content or index.
 It consists of the following steps:
 1. Make sure the collection is in sorted order.
-2. Calculate the midddle index.
+2. Calculate the middle index.
 3. Compare target element with middle one.
    - if target **matches** with middle, the search is successful, **return** the index.
    - if target is **less** then middle, continue the search on the **left** half of a collection.